cylc/cylc-doc/src/user-guide/writing-workflows/scheduling.rst

-As with the previous example each path begins with a different outcome of a particular task and ends with an "or" dependency to allow the workflow to continue irrespective of which path was taken:
+As with the previous example each path begins with a different outcome of a particular task and ends with an "or" dependency to allow the workflow to continue regardless of the path taken:

 .. code-block:: cylc